 The Lower Deschutes was designated an Oregon Wild and Scenic Waterway in 1970 and a Federal Wild and Scenic River in 1988.
 The river is characterized by a deep and rugged rim rock-lined canyon that has canyon walls rising from 900 feet to 2,600 feet.
 This canyon carves its way through the eastern Oregon desert leaving behind one of the most impressive gorges in the west.
-From the placid calm floats to the raging whitewater, the lower Deschutes has something for everyone to enjoy.
+From the placid calm floats to the raging whitewater, rafting the lower Deschutes has something for everyone to enjoy.
 Within this canyon you will be encountered with a vast geological and cultural history as well as a large variety of wildlife.

 On the river one may see osprey, deer, bighorn sheep, salmon, steelhead and variety of other species.
 The basalt rock formations are breathtaking.
 On the upper portion of the lower Deschutes (from Warm Springs to Locked Gate) the river carves a deep canyon through the Mutton Mountains.
 As it winds through this gorge many impressive rapids are left behind in the rivers path.
 Such rapids like Trout Creek, Whitehorse, Buckskin Mary and Four Chutes are just a few that will be conquered.
 The river then charges through a small town called Maupin, which is where River Drifters and other companies operate their day trips.
 This stretch has the highest concentration of rapids per mile than any other section of the lower Deschutes.
-Rapids like Wapinita, Boxcar, Powerline, Surf City, Oak Springs, White River and the elevators, have all made this a popular stretch.
+Rapids like Wapinita, Boxcar, Powerline, Surf City, Oak Springs, White River, and the Elevators, have all made this a popular stretch.
 From Sherars Falls to the mouth the river once again, travels through some very impressive landscape.
 Miles of canyons will greet the adventurer.
 The last eight miles of the Deschutes River are back-to-back rapids.
-Famous rapids on this section include Train Hole, Trestle, Wreck, Washout, Colorado, Gordon Ridge, Moody and many others.
+Famous rapids on this section include Train Hole, Trestle, Wreck, Washout, Colorado, Gordon Ridge, Moody, and many others.